KrishKoria/vigovia/README.md

 #### Docker Files

 - `docker-compose.yml`: Configuration for running both frontend and backend
-- `docker-compose.backend.yml`: Configuration for running only the backend
 - `Dockerfile.frontend`: Dockerfile for building the frontend application
 - `backend/Dockerfile`: Dockerfile for building the backend service